AlShakib/InternetSpeedMeter/README.md

 # ⇅ Internet Speed Meter
-A Simple Internet Speed Meter Extension for Gnome Shell.
+A Simple and Minimal Internet Speed Meter Extension for Gnome Shell.

 ### Screenshot